openebs/zfs-localpv/docs/backup-restore.md

 ### 5. Create the Backup

-1. Create the backup using the below velero command, add all the namespaces you want to backed up in comma separated format in --include-namespaces parameter.
+Create the backup using the below velero command, add all the namespaces you want to backed up in comma separated format in --include-namespaces parameter.

 ```
 velero backup create my-backup --snapshot-volumes --include-namespaces=<backup-namespaces> --volume-snapshot-locations=zfspv --storage-location=default
 ```

-2. Check the backup status
+We can check the backup status using `velero backup get` command:

 ```
 $ velero backup get